-Easy, healthy and tasty!
-These healthy sweet potato fries are crispy on the inside and soft and chewy on the inside!
+These healthy sweet potato fries are crispy on the outside and soft and chewy on the inside!
+They are baked in the oven which makes them a healthy option!
 These make eating veggies easy!

 - Sweet potato fries have 181 calories in one serving.